Electric Bike Frequently Asked Questions

 How far will an electric bike go on a single charge?

-That depends on a lot of things, including rider weight, how much pedaling you’re doing, how many hills and how steep, wind, and so on.
+That depends on a lot of things, including rider weight, how much pedal assist you’re using, how steep the incline, wind, and so on.
 For example, a rider of average weight (not more than 200 lbs) riding on flat ground can travel about 15 miles per charge while using very little to no pedaling.
 In pedal assist mode (PAS) that same rider can travel 10 miles or more per charge on the same bike.
-Now let’s take another example, under the same conditions, a rider of 120 lbs will likely travel 20 miles pedaling and more than 35 miles using the PAS system.
+Now let’s take another example, under the same conditions, a rider of 120 lbs will likely travel 20 miles while using the throttle only and more than 35 miles using the PAS system.

 How does an ebike work?